Dyson Cinetic Big Ball Review

-This model had a decent maximum reach — on par with the middle of the group, as shown in the chart below.
+This model had a decent maximum reach — on par with the middle of the group.

 This model also ranked in the middle in terms of noise, measuring in at 70-81 dBa on the SPL meter, depending on what surface is being cleaned.
 Finally, this model automatically adjusts when transitioning from a hard to soft floor, but doesn't give the option to turn the brush off.
 However, it does give the option to reduce suction, preventing the brush from clamping down so hard to the floor that it made it difficult to push or pull.

 Our Handling metric, consisting of rating the pushing and pulling effort, the ease of cleaning a flight of stairs, and the maneuverability of each vacuum, made up the next largest portion of the overall score — 20%.
 The Cinetic Big Ball scored very well, tying for the runner-up position with its score of 7 out of 10.